 Aim for Security: Stay on Target

-The ISA/IEC 62443 standards guide organizations to align their security efforts with business risks, outlining three target security levels that aren't applicable to all systems.
-These levels—Capability (SL-C), Target (SL-T), and Achieved (SL-A)—help identify system capabilities and gaps, highlighting areas for enhancement to meet evolving cyber threat landscapes.
+The ISA/IEC 62443 series of standards enable organizations to align their security efforts with business risks.
+The standard utilizes different categorizations of the security levels — Capability (SL-C), Target (SL-T), and Achieved (SL-A), to help identify system capabilities, gaps, and highlighting areas for security enhancement to address the evolving cyber-threat landscapes.

-The key to these standards is the understanding that not all systems require the highest level of security (SL-4); rather, it’s based on the unique purpose and risk profiles.
-Regular reassessment of target security levels is crucial to adapt to evolving threats and technology.
+A key understanding is that not all systems require the highest level of security (SL-4); rather, the target security level is based on the unique purpose and acceptable amount of risk.
+Responding to evolving threats and technology requires re-evaluation of security posture as what may have been considered a sophisticated nation-state level effort three years ago has been streamlined and simplified to an attack that anyone with ill intent can perform today.
 The standards advocate for a balanced approach, weighing the necessity of security measures against their practicality and alignment with the organization's broader risk management strategy.

 Understanding Security Levels in ISA/IEC Standards

-Using the ISA/IEC 62443 as a resource and guideline will help lay a foundation for enhancing the security measures at your facility.
-It’s a tool to understand your risk and ensure software and devices meet cybersecurity standards and undergo certification.
-Here are the three areas to discuss:
+Using ISA/IEC 62443 as a resource and guideline will help lay a foundation for enhancing the security maturity of your facility.
+It's a methodology for understanding present risk and ensuring software and devices meet cybersecurity expectations.
+It is important to have dedicated conversations regarding each of the categorizations of the security levels present in the devices and systems of your facility:

-- SL-C represents a system's potential security capacity.
+• SL-C represents a system's potential security capabilities

-- SL-T is the organization's aimed-for security state.
+• SL-T is the organization's ideal security state

-The distinction between SL-T and SL-A helps pinpoint which areas organizations need to focus on addressing. possibly due to outdated technology or insufficient security features in existing equipment, which must be addressed to improve SL-A.
+The distinction between SL-T and SL-A helps pinpoint which areas organizations need to focus on addressing cybersecurity gaps, possibly due to outdated technology or insufficient security features in existing equipment.
+A situation may also arise in which the capabilities of the existing components cannot technically meet the required security level target, which will drive additional action such as upgrading, replacing, or other means of compensating for the deficiency.

 Zoning and Conduits: A Strategic Approach

-When assessing the appropriate security level, it's essential to consider potential threats, such as accidental vs. intentional or sophisticated vs. simple.
-Each threat has different approaches and steps to avoid them.
+When determining the appropriate security level to apply to a zone, it's essential to consider potential threats, avenues of attack, with consideration not only for intentional, but accidental actions as well.
+It is also important to understand the upstream and downstream consequences of a system or entire zone experiencing a cybersecurity event.
 While high-profile cyberattacks often make headlines, they may not represent the most common threats organizations encounter or need to prepare for in their defenses.
 Instead, organizations should assess the security incidents common within their industry, understanding that attackers vary greatly in their resources and objectives, and tailor their defense strategies accordingly.

 Considering the Consequences of a Cyberattack